stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 tell his mother gently and gradually about the mad part when you stop sending the typed notes in his name.
 I'd advise you to join her in Atlantic City and take a rest yourself.
 God knows you need one after this shock, as I do myself.
 I am going South for a while to calm down and brace up.

-   "So don't ask me any questions when I call.
+So don't ask me any questions when I call.
 It may be that something will go wrong, but I'll tell you if it does.
 I don't think it will.
 There will be nothing more to worry about, for Charles will be very, very safe.
 He is now--safer than you dream.
 You need hold no fears about Allen, and who or what he is.
 He forms as much a part of the past as Joseph Curwen's picture, and when I ring your doorbell you may feel certain that there is no such person.
 And what wrote that minuscule message will never trouble you or yours.

-   "But you must steel yourself to melancholy, and prepare your wife to do the same.
+But you must steel yourself to melancholy, and prepare your wife to do the same.
 I must tell you frankly that Charles's escape will not mean his restoration to you.
 He has been afflicted with a peculiar disease, as you must realise from the subtle physical as well as mental changes in him, and you must not hope to see him again.
 Have only this consolation--that he was never a fiend or even truly a madman, but only an eager, studious, and curious boy whose love of mystery and of the past was his undoing.
 He stumbled on things no mortal ought ever to know, and reached back through the years as no one ever should reach; and something came out of those years to engulf him.

-   "And now comes the matter in which I must ask you to trust me most of all.
+And now comes the matter in which I must ask you to trust me most of all.
 For there will be, indeed, no uncertainty about Charles's fate.
 In about a year, say, you can if you wish devise a suitable account of the end; for the boy will be no more.
 You can put up a stone in your lot at the North Burial Ground exactly ten feet west of your father's and